stanta/multisearch-mcp/README.md

 Notes:
 - Ensure the repo is on disk and Python can import it.
 If needed, set PYTHONPATH to your workspace root in the IDE config examples below.
-- The launcher calls the same [run()](servers/ddgs_multisearch/server.py:133) you can embed directly in hosts that support Python-module loading.
+- The launcher calls the same [run()](servers/ddgs_multisearch/server.py:342) you can embed directly in hosts that support Python-module loading.

+### Optional decorator wrappers (additive)
+If the MCP decorator API is available, the module exposes thin decorator-based functions for each tool:
+- [python.async def tool_text_search(arguments: Dict[str, Any])](servers/ddgs_multisearch/server.py:225)
+- [python.async def tool_image_search(arguments: Dict[str, Any])](servers/ddgs_multisearch/server.py:231)
+- [python.async def tool_news_search(arguments: Dict[str, Any])](servers/ddgs_multisearch/server.py:237)
+- [python.async def tool_video_search(arguments: Dict[str, Any])](servers/ddgs_multisearch/server.py:243)
+- [python.async def tool_book_search(arguments: Dict[str, Any])](servers/ddgs_multisearch/server.py:249)

+These wrappers are optional and only defined if the decorator import succeeds.
+The primary, low-level registration remains in [python.def create_server()](servers/ddgs_multisearch/server.py:255).

+### Legacy compatibility shim (optional)
+A back-compat multiplexed tool named "search" can be enabled via an environment flag:
+- MULTISEARCH_ENABLE_LEGACY_SEARCH=1 (accepted truthy values: "1", "true", "yes", "on")

+When enabled:
+- [python.def create_server()](servers/ddgs_multisearch/server.py:255) registers a legacy tool named "search".
+- Input schema matches the old multiplexed contract and includes a required "category" with enum ["text","images","news","videos","books"], in addition to the shared options.
+- Output schema matches the standard { "results": array<object> }.

+Behavior:
+- Calls to "search" validate "query" and "category", then delegate to the corresponding per-category tool after removing the "category" key.
+By default the shim is disabled and "search" is not listed.

 2) Visual Studio Code (GitHub Copilot MCP)
 Option A — Workspace-scoped server via [.vscode/mcp.json](.vscode/mcp.json):